lambda-music/lambda-music/arguments.md

 arguments also consist `begin` and `end`; this example works as expected.

-## Extend Commands ##
+## Defining User Commands ##

-It is able to define new commands by defining macro commands in the configuration file.
+You can define new commands by creating macro-commands in the default-argument configuration file.
 The path of the configuration file is:
 `~/.lamu/default-arguments.conf` .

 The following is an example of the configuration file.